airpair/location-based-content-with-mean-and-contentful/post.md

 }
 ```

 We took this one step further and added a button to our map, which would allow the user to see their current location in relation to the place (if they’re in the city area).
-This is where [HTML geolocation](http://diveintohtml5.info/geolocation.html) comes in handy.
+This is where [HTML geolocation](http://diveintohtml5.info/geolocation.html) came in handy.
 Firstly, we ask the user to share their location when they visit the site.

 ```javascript,linenums=true
 if (navigator.geolocation) {